-The Company performs its goodwill impairment evaluation annually, during the fourth quarter, or sooner if triggering events are identified.
+The Company had no remaining goodwill as of December 31, 2024 and 2023.
+During 2023 and in prior periods, the Company performed its goodwill impairment evaluation annually, during the fourth quarter, or sooner if triggering events were identified.
 During the third quarter of 2023, the Company observed continued market volatility including significant declines in its market capitalization and revised its financial outlook during the third quarter of 2023, which was identified as a triggering event.
 As a result of the quantitative assessments performed in connection with the preparation of the financial statements as of and for the quarter ended September 30, 2023, the Company recorded a \$218.2 million non-cash goodwill impairment charge for the MCM Products reporting unit, which is included in "Goodwill impairment" on the Consolidated Statement of Operations for the year ended December 31, 2023.
-The MCM Products reporting unit and segment had no remaining goodwill as of December 31, 2023.
 The goodwill impairment charge resulted from a reduction in the estimated fair value of the MCM reporting unit due to changes in the risk profile of the Company as well as revisions to the long-term operating plan that reflected lower expectations for growth and profitability than previous expectations.
 The Company used a quantitative assessment, utilizing an income-based (discounted cash flows) approach, Level 3 non-recurring fair value measurement, for its goodwill impairment testing.